1

 • Support Engineering Assessments.

-• Prepare for, conduct, and/or support major audits such as Physical Configuration Audits (PCAs) and Functional Configuration Audits (FCAs).
+• Prepare for, conduct, and/or support major audits such as Physical Configuration Audits (PCAs) and Functional Configuration Audits (FCAs);

 • Record and maintain assessment and audit findings, minutes, and action items.

-• Report the Development/Sustainment’s data delivery status.
+• Report the Development/Sustainment Contractor's required software delivery status.

-• Process Government and development/sustainment Contractor correspondence.
+• Manage Government and Development/Sustainment Contractor correspondence.

-• Support the establishment of workflows.
+• Support the establishment of work flows.

-• Track data item deliverables and responses.
+• Track configuration item deliverables and responses.

 • Support development/sustainment of paper and automated archival systems of all covered documentation.